revolunet/spreadsheet-to-json/README.md

 Convert Google Spreadsheets to JSON using Javascript

-Uses [google-spreadsheet](https://www.npmjs.com/package/google-spreadsheet) library to fetch data.
+Uses the [google-spreadsheet](https://www.npmjs.com/package/google-spreadsheet) library to fetch data.

 The final JSON is based on sheets names and column titles and finally looks like this :